damianrodr/mlspec_summary/reinf_todo.md

+* Figure what the tensoflow warning is about
 * Explore return when moving again the limit
 * Plot heatmap
 * Explore if there is a difference by normalizing the coordinates